If you’re undertaking a woodworking project like making furniture or a log cabin, you’ll probably need a log debarker.

 The first type fits onto the end of a chainsaw and uses the rotating head to power the tool.
 This provides a nice automatic shaver that can strip bark in seconds.

-The second type, is the completely manual shaver tool, probably something that many of you are used to using.
 These are tough work to handle but something many carpenters like, as it retains the natural beauty just under the bark.

 Some other methods people use are air chisels, pressure washers (which are good for removing sap), and even pry-bars!

 The method you should use depend on the results you are looking for.
 If you want quick results and are not too bothered about the appearance of the log, go with a chainsaw attachment.

 If not, a barking spud or good drawknife is probably what you’re looking for.

 3 Tips For Debarking Logs

 Always ensure your chainsaw is strong enough to handle the extra strain a log debarker will add.

 Sometimes, bearings will quickly wear out on a cheaper chainsaw while using a log debarker.

 2) Save Money For Sharpening Tools